rishivanukuru/rishivanukuru.github.io/_pages/portfolio-companion.md

 Paper at [ISMAR 2023](/assets/documents/papers/ismar2023dualstream.pdf).

-An overview of the the key features and uses of the DualStream application, demonstrated through realistic scenarios.
+An overview of the key features and uses of the DualStream application, demonstrated through realistic scenarios.

 {% include video id="6qVRXFbG7rY" provider="youtube" %}